BrowserBox/BrowserBox/README.md

 ### Running locally in general

 If you want you can also modify `zombie-lord/screenShots.js` to increase the quality and framerate of shots taken if you're running locally.

+## Why?

+- For more control.
+Do things that can't be done with Extensions.
+Do things you can't do with DevTools protocol.
+Totally change the UI.
+- For more powerful apps.
+You can embed this as a component in a web app, and provide a full and fully customizable browser experience from your web or hybrid app.
+- For fun.
+Build your own browser.
+Break free of the restrictive UI.
+Break free of the monopoly control. :metal:
+- Because you want to build something you can't otherwise.
+That's why I built this.
+I'm making an app on top of this that can record and playback user actions, to let you reduce the drudgery of repetitive tasks.

+## One possible simple use case out of the box: Isolated Remote Browsers for security

+Oni can be used as a simple remote browser isolation application.

+If you want a hosted or managed on-prem cloud-based internet isolation solution, check out my corporate page at https://browsergap.xyz

+## Other cool use cases this enables:

+- Build a plugin for Recording and playback of any sequence of user actions to create fully reproducible "web macros" that people can share.
+We're building this!
+- A "webview" tag for the open web.
+The web view tag is connected to a remote browser and provides all fuctionalities of a webview tag (such as in Electron or Android).
+- A "browser" tag for the open web.
+The browser tag is connected to a remote browser and provides all capabilities of a browser, including multiple tabs, history, an address bar and so on.
+- A service that lets you run electron apps in the cloud, but connect to them on a browser.
+So a UI for electron apps that you run in the cloud.
+So take any electron app and convert it into a docker container and server that you run in the cloud and interface with over a front-end on the client.
+We're building this, it's called [CloudChamber](https://github.com/dosycorp/CloudChamber)!

+## Optics

+Coming here from [Awesome Chrome DevTools](https://github.com/ChromeDevTools/awesome-chrome-devtools)?
+Take a look at the ["Zombie Lord" connection](https://github.com/dosycorp/browsergap.ce/blob/master/zombie-lord/connection.js) and ["Translate Voodoo CRDP"](https://github.com/dosycorp/browsergap.ce/blob/master/public/translateVoodooCRDP.js) for the two files with the largest concentrations of CRDTP code.

 ### Development Roadmap